Overview

 HUB Investment Partners also receives client referrals from certain of our affiliates, including employees of HUB

-International Limited (“HUB”), Financial Coaches of RPW Solutions, and employees of other divisions.
+International Limited (“HUB”) through various divisions and Financial Coaches of RPW Solutions.
 In these

-referring affiliate and internal organizational compensation policies and agreements.
-The compensation paid to
+affiliate and internal organizational compensation policies and agreements.
+The compensation paid to Financial

-Financial Coaches of RPW Solutions for client referral to HIP is a percentage of the first year revenue earned on
+Coaches of RPW Solutions for client referral to HIP is a percentage of the first year revenue earned on the referred

-the referred client assets.
-This presents a conflict of interest in that the Financial Coach is financially incentivized
+client assets.
+This presents a conflict of interest in that the Financial Coach is financially incentivized to refer the

-to refer the client to HIP for investment advisory services based on the related compensation.
-The financial
+client to HIP for investment advisory services based on the related compensation.
+The financial incentive

-incentive compensation paid to Financial Coaches does not increase the client fees.
-Similarly, we and/or our
+compensation paid to Financial Coaches does not increase the client fees.
+Similarly, we and/or our employees may

 IARD/CRD No: 307956